gi-el/gdtt/README.md

+# gdtt

+Garage Door Telemetry Transport, or rather an MQTT garage door controller.
+This is based heavily on `GarageQTPi` (see below verbatim `README`) with a few changes:

+- [ ] Uses `libgpiod` so it's more generic than just Raspberry Pi.
+This does mean that (unless using `libgpiod >= 1.5` with Linux Kernel >= 5.5) you cannot use the internal pull-up resistors.
+Also, no built-in software debouncing
+- [ ] Two sensors per door to detect open and closed doors reliably; also reworked logic on door state using this
+- [ ] MQTTS support, including client certificates
+- [ ] Python 3

+The modified code isn't necessarily tested with below hardware design, as my implementation is running on a Banana Pi P2-Zero and might use external pull-up resistors and a hardware debouncing circuit if needed.

 ## What is GarageQTPi

 GarageQTPi is an implementation that provides methods to communicate with a Raspberry Pi garage door opener via the MQTT protocol.